 - 2.1 The Trust's holiday year runs in line with the academic year.
-If your employment starts or finishes part way through the holiday/academic year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest half day. - 2.2 Your holiday entitlement is set out in the Trust's Pay policy within this handbook. - 2.3 Except as set out in this policy, holiday entitlement must be taken during the holiday/academic year in which it accrues.
+If your employment starts or finishes part way through the holiday/academic year, your holiday entitlement during that year shall be calculated on a pro-rata basis rounded up to the nearest half day. - 2.2 Your holiday entitlement is set out in the Trust's Pay Policy which can be found on the Raedwald Trust website. - 2.3 Except as set out in this policy, holiday entitlement must be taken during the holiday/academic year in which it accrues.
 Any holiday not taken by the end of the holiday/academic year will be lost and you will not receive any payment in lieu. - 2.4 Unused holiday can only be carried over to another holiday year: - (a) in cases involving sickness absence, as set out in paragraph 5.; - (b) in cases of maternity, paternity, adoption, parental or shared parental leave, as set out in paragraph 6.; - (c) in any other case where your line manager has given permission in writing; - (d) if otherwise required by law.